Ford strengthens its business and prepares for sustained growth in 2026

 • ICE: 458,271 pcs (–0.5%)

-The report shows that revenue growth was primarily driven by the Ford Pro division, which saw a 9% increase and achieved the highest margins compared to other divisions.
+The report shows that revenue growth was primarily driven by the Ford Pro division, which recorded a 9% increase and achieved the highest margins among all business units.
 Ford ranked second in US electric vehicle sales, behind Tesla (NASDAQ: TSLA), outperforming GM with 21,930 vehicles sold.
 However, unlike Tesla, Ford’s electric cars are not yet profitable, as reflected by the Ford E division’s loss of 1.1 billion USD.
-Consequently, Ford’s management decided to reduce production of the F-150 Lightning pickup truck and postpone 12.0 billion USD in electric vehicle development investments.
+Consequently, Ford’s management decided to cut production of the F-150 Lightning pickup truck and postpone 12.0 billion USD in planned investments for electric vehicle development.
 Instead, the company is focusing on compact electric vehicles with higher margins.
-In this segment, Ford plans to compete with Tesla and the Chinese company BYD, which sells low-cost electric cars.
+In this segment, Ford aims to compete with Tesla and the Chinese company BYD, which produces low-cost electric cars.

 Ford Motor Company Q3 2024 report